Rojods/memocode-demonstrator-16/README.md

 on Windows, and there is good chance you know how to do it this already if you are running from Linux.
 Otherwise, follow [this link for windows](https://se.mathworks.com/matlabcentral/answers/94933-how-do-i-edit-my-system-path-in-windows) or [this link for Linux](https://unix.stackexchange.com/questions/244941/how-to-add-my-matlab-to-path) to get a good start.
-Sadly, Google (and alternatives) is your friend here; it is impossible to predict your exact setup.

 ## Running the provided demonstrators